Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 Vitamin B12 (Cobalamin):

-• Essential for neurological development, red blood cell formation, and DNA synthesis
+• Essential for neurological development, red blood cell formation, DNA synthesis

 • Deficiency causes anemia, neurological problems in baby, developmental delays